MOOCs (massive open online courses) promise free and flexible access to education.

 EdX-founder Professor Agarwal (MIT) about his vision for open and accessible education:="player-unavailable">

-Coursera and EdX are the two frontrunners among the MOOC providers.
+Coursera and EdX are the two frontrunners among online course providers.
 In both cases, the courses go into much depth and are created by some of the most renowned universities in the world.

 Which of the two is the best provider cannot finally be decided.
 Every judgement depends on your personal learning objectives and on the attended course.

 We therefore recommend that you test the courses that you are interested in simultaneously on Coursera and on edX using the free version.
 Also consider user reviews for orientation or check out other course providers such as Udemy.

 There is one point of criticism relevant for both providers: Coursera and edX leave you pretty much on your own.
 An individual 1:1-coaching which is offered for example by Udacity is not yet available from these providers.